cegrif01/geocoding/Blog.md

 The other reason our Actions/Services classes encapsulate the repositories is we might want to use Actions/Services to be used in another module within our codebase.
 It's important we don't access Domain Logic or Infrastructure details from another module.
 It must go through our Actions/Services first.
-So they act as a gate keeper for a module of code.
+So they act as a gatekeeper for a module of code.
 This will make a lot more sense when we add the distance features in the next article.

 This is all for now, but let's recap.